wannabecoffeenerd/hillside/README.md

 - Reversible PCB
 - Detailed BOM and default keyboard rationale.
 - SMT diodes, resistors, capacitors, and reset switch

-See the board readmes for details, rationales and default keymaps.

 *Keycaps*: HillSideView is _only_ suitable for choc v1 switches and keycaps based on an 18 x 17mm switch spacing, such as the [MBK](https://mkultra.click/mbk-choc-keycaps), [Lowprokb LDSA](https://lowprokb.ca/products/ldsa-low-profile-blank-keycaps) or [KLP Lamé](https://github.com/braindefender/KLP-Lame-Keycaps/).
 Not MX ones, nor 18 x 18mm ones such as Work Louder, nor Kailh Choc Transparent.